spaceninja/dnd-adventures/src/adventures/history-channel/appendix-a.md

 ## Historical Perspective

-This section covers the consensus by historians of the character and what sort of view the future takes of their crimes and impact on the world.
+This section covers the consensus by historians of the character and what sort of view the future takes of their crimes and their impact on the world.

 | d10 | Prompt                                     |
 | --- | :----------------------------------------- |